-While I don’t really see how acting in another shoot ‘em up qualifies as rebranding, I admittedly know nothing about branding nor the motion picture industry.
+While I don’t really see how acting in yet another shoot ‘em up qualifies as rebranding (taking on Wallace Shawn’s role in a My Dinner With Andre reboot, on the other hand…), I admittedly know nothing about branding nor the motion picture industry.
 Hell, I don’t even know anything about journalism.
 And yet here I am, typing this, and there I was, two weeks ago, attending Sabotage’s press junket at the Beverly Hills Four Seasons.

 Highlights from the film played, on a loop, in the corner.
 As I joylessly drank another Pellegrino and waited to administer the interviews I was grossly under qualified to give with David and Joe Manganiello, one of the film’s stars, I surveyed my surroundings.
 Other than the gregarious, gossipy trio, everyone else in the room seemed upset and standoffish.

 Filling their mouths with sweets and coffees, they seemed to be running on empty.
 The TV blared in the background—explosions, screams, audible fear, and endless gunfire acted as a soundtrack to the clicking of MacBook keys.
 The words “FOR JUSTICE” burst onto the TV’s screen, followed immediately by a shot of a man’s brains exploding.